Copy Protect PDF Files

 4. Lock PDF files to locations.

-1. To create a copy protected PDF file, right-click on a PDF and select ‘Make Secure PDF”.
+1. To copy protect PDF files using DRM security, right-click on a PDF and select ‘Make Secure PDF”.

 2. Select the copy protection controls you want to apply.
 We recommend that you add a watermark to identify users.
 Safeguard creates permanent dynamic watermarks that cannot be removed using PDF editing software.

 3. Locklizard will automatically prevent users from copying text and images, but you may want to take additional steps to protect from screen capture.
-Without screen capture protection, a user can screengrab your document and import it into an optical character recognition tool to make the text editable.
-To prevent this, open the “Environment Controls” tab and tick “Disallow screen capture” and optionally “Add screen mask” which covers the viewer window with an image if focus is moved away from it.
+Without screen capture protection, a user can screengrab your document and import it into an optical character recognition (OCR) tool to make the text editable.
+To prevent this, open the “Environment Controls” tab and tick “Disallow screen capture”.
+Optionally, tick “Add screen mask,” which covers the viewer window with an image if focus is moved away from it.
+Makes it harder for users to reference information to manually type into another document.

 4. Press the “Publish” button at the bottom of the window.

-Your protected file will output to its source folder in the .pdc format and you can safely share it knowing that nobody can access it without a valid license.
+Your copy protected PDF will output to its source folder in the .pdc format, and you can safely share it knowing that nobody can access it without a valid license.

 5. Add a user account and send them their license via the Safeguard admin portal.

-You’ll need to send your recipients the DRM protected file, alongside a download link for the secure reader application and a valid license.
-The simplest way of doing so is by ticking “Email license” when you add a new user.
+You’ll need to send your recipients the DRM-protected file, alongside a download link for the secure reader application and a valid license.
+The simplest way to do so is by ticking the “Email license” option when you add a new user.
 See how to add a new user and grant them document access.

 DRM controls to protect PDFs from copying